You are currently viewing 25 Free Things to Do in New OrleansPin

 Head to the Crescent City Farmer’s Market to see what’s being grown that week.
 Locations and times vary by day.
 Be sure to check their website for the most up-to-date information.

-9. The Historic New Orleans Collection
+9. THe Historic New Orleans Collection

 Learn about New Orleans history at The Historic New Orleans Collection, which is a museum, research center, and publisher dedicated to preserving the history and culture of New Orleans and the Gulf South.
-(533 Royal Street, 70130)

-10. Pack a picnic on the levee at The Fly, Uptown
+10. Pack a Picnic on the Levee at the Fly, Uptown

 If you’re looking to get away from the noise of town, head out to The Fly.
 Bring some food so you can sit and watch barges go by on the Mississippi.
-(Riverview Dr, Audubon Park, 70118)

 11. New Orleans City Park